Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 • Benefits: Both have antioxidant properties that may support prostate health.

-• Sources: Nuts, seeds, whole grains, and seafood for selenium; nuts, seeds, and leafy green vegetables for vitamin E.
+• Sources: nuts, seeds, whole grains, and seafood for selenium; nuts, seeds, and leafy green vegetables for vitamin E.

 Example Daily Meal Plan